 Get four of you in one taxi, buy the driver a KFC and tell him to come back and pick you up at a certain time and point – works a treat.
 Show the driver 上海国际赛车场 or say 'Shanghai Guoji Saichechang.'

 Heineken and F1 are joining forces for this weekend’s racing festivities.
-Heineken will be invading Kerry Center where they’ll be hosting their very own Heineken F1 Shanghai Festival.
-Expect non-stop entertainment all weekend long.
+Heineken will be invading Taipinghu Park where they’ll be hosting their very own Heineken F1 Shanghai Festival.
+Expect non-stop entertainment this weekend.

-From Friday until Sunday, there will be all sorts of events going on at the Heineken F1 Shanghai Fest.
+From Friday until Saturday, there will be all sorts of events going on at the Heineken F1 Shanghai Fest.
 Expect plenty of shows and F1-related interactions.
-There will also be performances from the likes of Dutch DJ Armin van Buuren, pop singer Angela Zhang and so many more.
-Read all about that right here.
+There will also be performances from Dutch DJ Martin Garrix, Chris Lee, as well as Rap of China stars Wilber Pan and GAI.
+Tickets are free of charge on a first come first serve basis through Heineken's official WeChat account.
+More details here.

 If you have a F1 event to add, upload it to our site and App through our User Center.
 It's free, it's easy and it's the best way to get into one of our Event Guides.